Forms

 Ci (词): The Song Lyrics That Became High Art

-Born in wine houses and sung by courtesans, ci poetry became one of China's greatest literary forms.
+Born in wine houses and courtesans' chambers, ci poetry evolved from popular song lyrics into one of Chinese literature's most refined art forms.

 Modern Chinese Poetry: From Classical Forms to Free Verse